Share

 Our work

-For just under a decade, we have been on the ground in France, the Dominican Republic, Ghana, India, Indonesia, Ivory Coast, Laos, Malaysia and Thailand; listening to farmers' challenges and co-creating solutions.
 In 2016, our journey in soil began with Sheesham farmers in India - where our teams have engaged over 1,000 farmers since 2011.
-In partnership with 'soil doctors' Claude and Lydia Bourguignon, we began exploring how to regenerate our soil; eventually working with farmers in France on conservation agriculture.
-Our efforts revolve around connecting different nodes of the supply chain to scale up soil restoration, as well as developing innovative incentives to transform agricultural practices.
+In partnership with 'soil doctors' Claude and Lydia Bourguignon, we began exploring how to regenerate our soil, eventually working with farmers in France on conservation agriculture.
+Our efforts revolve around connecting different supply chain nodes to scale up soil restoration and developing innovative incentives to transform agricultural practices.

-Projects
+Our Projects

 Living Soils, Santerre, France